dlichterman/mewt/README.md

 ![serialmonitorparameter](/images/screenshots/arduino/serialmonitorparameter.png)
 1. If all goes well you should have the below reults
 * when you press the button you should see the **Green LED** come on and the Arduino IDE window output should display either **1** or **0**.
 Every time you press the button again, the value you see will toggle back and forth
+* If using the handshake version, you must first type into the console IdentifyMewtDevice, then when you press the button you should see the **Green LED** come on and the Arduino IDE window output should display either **1** or **0**.
+Every time you press the button again, the value you see will toggle back and forth

 ![testmewtbuttonpress](/images/mewt/testmewtbuttonpress.gif)